tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

 * [Problem Solving Guidelines](Activities/01-Ins_Problem_Solving_Guidelines/Solved/TechnicalInterviewGuidelines.pdf)
 * [Peer Interview Grading Rubric](Activities/01-Ins_Problem_Solving_Guidelines/Solved/PeerTechnicalInterviewRubric.xlsx)

-Slack out the [Peer Interview Grading Rubric](../2-Resources/PeerTechnicalInterviewRubric.xlsx) and explain the following:
+Open the slideshow and explain the following:

-Then, slack out the [Problem Solving Guidelines](../2-Resources/TechnicalInterviewGuidelines.pdf), and open them yourself.

-* Explain the importance of communication in the technical interview process.

-  * Obviously, optimal solutions are of crucial importance, but excellently communicating a suboptimal but correct solution is the priority for this set of workshops.

-* Explain the major steps of the communication process.
-Namely:
+* Students will use the methodologies outlined in the [Problem Solving Guidelines](Activities/01-Ins_Problem_Solving_Guidelines/Solved/TechnicalInterviewGuidelines.pdf) to impress upon a technical interviewer that they are **strong problem solvers.** Specifically, students will use the following technical interview methodologies:

-  * Restating/explaining the problem with a **concrete example**;
+  * Restate/explain the problem with a **concrete example.**

-  * Explaining a solution approach at a high level;
+  * Sketch the solution on a high-level (ex. psuedocode).

-  * Discussing assumptions, shortcomings, and other properties of the proposed solution;

-  * Discussing alternative solutions;
+  * Discuss the approach and any assumptions or shortcomings.

-  * Talking the interviewer through your translation of the solution sketch into real code;
+  * Translate and implement the solution into functional code.

-  * Discussing the solution after implementation, including potential improvements; and
+  * Discuss the solution's shortcomings and corresponding potential improvements.

-* Remember to emphasize the importance of interacting with the interviewer.
+* More than anything, interviewers want to know an interviewee's mindset and ability to solve problems, even if he or she does not have the full answer/solution.
+Therefore, communication is absolutely key to outperforming in *any* interview, not just a technical interview.

+* Additionally, it is important to interact and develop a relationship with the interviewer.
+Not only do interviewers want to know that an individual has the knowledge and capacity to perform their role, but also the personality that fits within their company's culture.

+Ask the students if they have any questions before moving on.

 ### 3. Student Do: First Partner Interviews (0:30)